hardin47/website/Math154/Notes/05-permutation.md

 ```

-Below, we've formally gone through a permutation.  hhere, the resampling is not coded in a particularly tidy way, but there is a tidy way to code loops!
+Below, we've formally gone through a permutation.  here, the resampling is not coded in a particularly tidy way, but there is a tidy way to code loops!
 Generally, loops are not the fasted way to code in R, so if you need to quickly run code that seems like it should go in a loop, it is very likely that `purrr` is the direction you want to go, https://purrr.tidyverse.org/.

 #####  Difference in means after permuting